 One form of cognitive behavior therapy is “exposure therapy.”
 This therapy works well for treating phobias.
-It is a systematic desensitization.
-The patient is gradually exposed to the object or situation they fear and they learn to tolerate this increased exposure little by little.
+It’s a systematic desensitization: the patient is gradually exposed to the object or situation they fear and they learn to tolerate this increased exposure little by little.

 If you’re in need of treatment for a debilitating phobia, here are a few ways you can find a therapist that’s right for you:

 - Search for a Specialized Therapist.
 There are many therapists who are specialized in a particular area of therapy.
 Call different offices or visit various websites for therapists in your area who treat someone of your age and who treat patients who have debilitating phobias.

 - Ask Around.
 Talk to your friends, family, coworkers or your doctor to find a therapist that’s right for you.
 Some cities even provide a referral hotline you can call as you’re searching for a therapist.
 Local universities and medical centers can sometimes have mental health centers attached where you’ll be able to find many different mental health specialists that could help you.

 - Go to a Group Seminar.
 If you know you have an isolated phobia—fear of trains or boats, for example—a group seminar could be helpful for you.

 - Talk to Your Insurance Company.
 Mental health benefits are covered under most insurance.
 Talk with your insurance company to find their list of preferred mental health providers.

 - Insurance Alternative.
 If you don’t have insurance, you may qualify for low-cost services at a local community mental health center.